Charge radii of potassium isotopes in the RMF(BCS)* approach: Theoretical Framework

 In the conventional RMF(BCS) model, the mean square charge radius is calculated in the following way (in units of fm$^{2}$)~\cite{Ring:1997tc,Geng:2003pk}:

 where the first term represents the charge distribution of point-like protons and the second term is from the finite size of protons~\cite{Ring:1997tc}.
-To account for the experimentally observed odd-even staggerings of charge radii, Ref.~\cite{An:2020qgp} proposed a modified formula:
+To account for the experimentally-observed odd-even staggerings of charge radii, Ref.~\cite{An:2020qgp} proposed a modified formula:

 The last term on the right hand is the correction term that can be associated to Cooper pair condensations~\cite{PhysRevC.76.011302}.
 The quantity $A$ is the mass number and $a_{0}=0.834$ is a normalization constant obtained by fitting to the experimental charge radii.
 The quantity $\Delta\mathcal{D}=|\mathcal{D}_{n}-\mathcal{D}_{p}|$ represents the difference of Cooper pair condensations for neutrons and protons.
 It is calculated self-consistently by solving the state-dependent BCS equations with a $\delta$ force~\cite{Geng:2003pk,20181107}.
 One should note that although the correction is introduced as an empirical approximation of neutron-proton pairing correlations, it is calculated using the outputs of the microscopic RMF(BCS) approach.
+For the convenience of discussion, the results obtained by Eq.~(\ref{ch1}) are labeled as RMF(BCS), and RMF(BCS)* represents the calculated results though the modified charge radius formula Eq.~(\ref{coop1}).
 More discussions can be found in Ref.~\cite{An:2020qgp}.